Fredholm backstepping for critical operators and application to rapid stabilization for the linearized water waves: Introduction

-where $u(t)$ and $v(t)= T u(t)$ belong to a Hilbert space $H$, $A$ is the generator of a semigroup over the state space, $B$ is an unbounded operator satisfying some admissibility condition (see for instance \cite{TucsnakWeissBook} for a definition) and the control $w(t)=Ku(t)$ is of feedback form to achieve stabilisation. \\ The main challenge is to find an operator-isomorphism pair $(T,K)$ such that this mapping can be achieved.
-This problem is equivalent to find $(T,K)$ solving, shown by taking formally the time derivative of $z=Tu$ and using \eqref{eq:astabiliser} and \eqref{eq:ciblestable}.
+where $u(t)$ and $v(t)= T u(t)$ belong to a Hilbert space $H$, $A$ is the generator of a $C_{0}$ semigroup over the state space, $B$ is an unbounded operator satisfying some admissibility conditions (see, for instance, \cite{TucsnakWeissBook} for a definition) and the control $w(t)=Ku(t)$ is of feedback form to achieve stabilization.
+Notice that if such $T$ exists and is invertible, then the exponential decay is proved by choosing $v_0=Tu_0$,